Holger Kersten: Jesus Lived in India (1983)

 Like others before him, Kersten follows Mirza Ghulam Ahmad in his sources, such as a passage in the Bhavishya Purana, which refers to Jesus as "Isa-Masih" (Jesus the Messiah).
 The passage describes the Hindu king Shalivahana travelling to mountains, where he meets a man who calls himself Isa, son of a virgin.
 Isa says he has ministered to the Mlecchas, explaining that he has reformed their lives by recommending principles of mental purity, using japa by chanting holy names, and meditation.
 Kersten interprets this as a record of Jesus in Kashmir.
 In reality, the passage is an 18th-century dialogue also featuring Muhammad, and not an early source, as Ahmad claimed.
 Most scholars consider this part of the Purana to be a 19th-century interpolation.

 The book achieved great popularity in Germany and overseas, though it competed with the better-known Obermeier's book in Germany.
 Indologist Günter Grönbold included a highly critical debunking of Obermeier and Kersten's interpretations of Buddhist sources among various expositions of Jesus in India theories in Jesus in Indien.
 Das Ende einer Legende (Jesus in India, the end of a Legend, 1985).
 Wilhelm Schneemelcher, in introducing the subject of New Testament Apocrypha (1991), uses Kersten by way of illustration of the development of legendary Gospel traditions and notes how Kersten "attempted to work up Notovitch and Ahmadiyya legends, with many other alleged witnesses, into a complete picture."
 Douglas T. McGetchin notes that once his story had been re-examined by historians, Notovitch confessed to having fabricated the evidence.

-However, in 1922, Swami Abhedananda visited the Hemis monastery and corroborated much of Notovitch's story.
+However, in 1922, Swami Abhedananda visited the Hemis Monastery in Ladakh, India, and corroborated much of Notovitch's story.
 Given access to the manuscripts on Jesus Christ, Abhedananda later published an abbreviated version of Notovich's translated account.
 After Abhedananda's death in 1939, one of his disciples inquired about the documents at the monastery but was told they had disappeared.

-The Original Jesus – 1994
+The Original Jesus (1994)

 In a later work, co-written with parapsychologist Elmar R. Gruber (b.
 1955), Der Ur-Jesus (1994), translated as The Original Jesus (1995), Kersten argues that Buddhism appears to have had a substantial influence on the life and teachings of Jesus.
 They hold that Jesus was influenced by the teachings and practices of Therapeutae, described by the authors as teachers of the Buddhist Theravada school then living in Judaea, although the only account of this group, an extensive description by Philo of Alexandria, describes the Therapeutae as a charismatic Hellenistic Jewish community following the Law of Moses.
 Gruber and Kersten assert that Jesus lived the life of a Buddhist and taught Buddhist ideals to his disciples.
 In doing so, their work draws on earlier comparisons between Buddhism and Christianity, including that of Oxford New Testament scholar Burnett Hillman Streeter (1932), who argued that the moral teachings of the Gautama Buddha hold four remarkable resemblances to the Sermon on the Mount.